Freddsle/fedRBE/evaluation_data/microarray/README.md

 - the save but folder per datasets - for App.
 Contains additionally design file - covariates info in sutable for App format.

 For App log2 transformation must be OFF.

-"Expression for correction" file is filtered (keeping only intersected rows).

 Info (rows x cols):